Hackebein/Object-Tracking-App/README.md

 Everything before version 1.0 is to be seen as pre-release.

 ### Pre-release
 Pre-releases are essentially test versions that have undergone less rigorous testing and may contain bugs.
-These versions have limited compatibility and are typically designed to work only with the latest Unitypackage version.
+These versions have limited compatibility and are typically designed to work only with the latest provided Unitypackage version.

 ### Steam
 Steam version receives auto updates.